panda3d/panda3d-docs/programming/rendering-process/supported-renderer-features.rst

-sRGB support        Yes        Yes           No          Yes Depth textures      Yes        No\ :sup:`1`  Yes         No 3-D textures        Yes        Yes           Yes         No Buffer textures     Since 1.10 No            No          No Multisampling       Yes        Yes\ :sup:`2` Yes         No Thick wireframe     Yes        No            Yes         No Geometry instancing Yes        No            Since 1.9.1 No
+sRGB support        Yes        Yes           No          Yes Depth textures      Yes        No\ :sup:`1`  Yes         No 3-D textures        Yes        Yes           Yes         No Buffer textures     Yes        No            No          No Multisampling       Yes        Yes\ :sup:`2` Yes         No Thick wireframe     Yes        No            Yes         No Geometry instancing Yes        No            Yes         No
 =================== ========== ============= =========== ===========

 :sup:`1` You can achieve shadow mapping by using shaders instead of the depth